felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

 another.
 Many of us are looking for easy answers where there are none, and thus when someone tells us "Death awaits you, here is how to prepare for it," we tend to listen.
 At least, that's the case for me.
+Here is a quote from this book that in my view summarize Seneca's
+philosophy:

+> One who makes light of death, opens his home to
+> poverty, reins in pleasure and rehearses the endurance of pain will
+> experience joy that cannot be run out of.

-So I read this big book, which is 500 pages long.
+So yes, this is indeed a big book, 500 pages long.
 It is a lengthy read, but it is surprisingly easy to get into.
-The idea Seneca had when writing this was brilliant: he would write letters to his friend Lucilius, and these would become the chapters of his book.
+The core innovation Seneca made when writing this was brilliant: he would write letters to his friend Lucilius, and these would become the chapters of his book.
 The concept works because the letters are written as much for Lucilius as they are